GodblessUrassa/Remote-working-and-COVID-19/README.md

 ---

 ## Analysis
+Two types of analysis were carried;

-Pivot tables were used to summarise data and get insights also excel functions were used
+a) **Frequency distribution**.
+Used to determine the number of observations in each multiple choice.
+Pivot tables were used to summarise data and get insights

+b) **Mode**.
+Which was used to determine which category appears most frequently in the data.
+Excel function was used

 |Pivot tables|
 |---|
 |![](pivot_tables1.jpg)|